 NuGet build and release tasks do not authenticate

-When using Team Foundation Server / Package Management, NuGet build and release tasks will not authenticate to feeds if the agent is running as a NETWORK SERVICE user, which is the default when the build agent is run as a service.
+When using Team Foundation Server / Package Management, NuGet build and release tasks will not authenticate to feeds if the agent is running as a NETWORK SERVICE user, which is the default when the build agent runs as a service.
 This happens because versions of NuGet before 3.5 use the credentials of the user account running the build agent, not the credentials provided by the build task.

 To use NuGet build/release tasks with TFS feeds using an agent that is running as a NETWORK SERVICE, you must use NuGet 3.5 or higher.